Button Widget

 ../_images/Button-View1.png

-In the sequel we discuss and illustrate the type of actions which may be specified through the Settings wheel as shown in the picture above.
+Below we will discuss and illustrate the types of actions which may be specified through the Settings wheel as shown in the picture above.

 Note

 Please note that calling the pre-defined function ExitAimms from within WebUI (for example, as part of an action behind a button) is currently not supported and will result in an error (for more info on this function, please see AIMMS Function Reference).
 In fact, calling ExitAimms only works for the main AIMMS thread itself and not for any of the other AIMMS contexts (of which WebUI is just one example).
-Exiting only from the underlying AIMMS session itself is not deemed as a proper behavior for an application with Web-based User Interface.
+Exiting only from the underlying AIMMS session itself is not deemed to be proper behavior for an application with a WebUI.
 See also: “Constructs to Avoid” section in the AIMMS PRO documentation.

 Action

-For example, in the TransNet application, when the action type is set to Procedure, then one may select one of the procedures in the model, e.g..
-SolveProcedure, as the action to be executed:
+For example, in the TransNet application, if the action type is set to Procedure, you can select one of the procedures in the model, e.g. SolveProcedure, as the action to be executed:

 ../_images/Button-ActionProcedure.png

-When the action type is set to PageLink, then one may select one of the other page is the app’s WebUI to link and open upon click (ResultsStatistics is here a potential other page):
+If the action type is set to PageLink, you can select one of the other pages in the app’s WebUI to link and open upon click (ResultsStatistics is a potential other page here):

 ../_images/Button-ActionPageLink.png

-Finally, if the action type chosen is ExternalLink, then one may select an URL for a web page to open:
+Finally, if the action type chosen is ExternalLink, you can select a URL for an external web page (i.e. a page not in your WebUI, but from anywhere on the internet) to open:

 ../_images/Button-ActionExternalLink.png